mohammadsaleh/cakephp-captcha-3/README.md

 Installation
 --------------------

-Place all files bundled in this package in corresponding folders.
+Place all files (except "controller" and "table" file) bundled in this package in corresponding folders.

 Follow instructions given below to place code in Controller, Model\Table and Template files.